 The Story Museum is registered with the Fundraising Regulator and is committed to ensuring that our fundraising is legal, open, honest and respectful.
 We comply with the principles set out in the Regulator’s Fundraising Promise which you can read here.

-Terms and Conditions of Sale for tickets at The Story Museum (relating to day tickets, event tickets, schools and group bookings, and skills courses).
+Terms and Conditions of Sale for tickets at The Story Museum (relating to day tickets and event tickets).

 For terms and conditions relating to our learning & participation programme activities, please see separate Ts&Cs here

 For terms and conditions relating specifically to our workshops and courses, please scroll down the page.

 To ensure that everyone has the best experience at The Story Museum, tickets are subject to the following terms and conditions of sale.

 Tickets are sold by The Story Museum: registered charity no. 1107809 and registered company no. 4780380.

 The purchase of a ticket entitles the bearer to access to The Story Museum’s exhibitions for a day visit or named event, at the time and date stated on the face of the ticket.
 Please check your ticket(s) carefully on receipt, and notify The Story Museum as soon as reasonably possible, if the event/date/time is not as you expected.

 Please note that purchase of an event ticket does not include entry to The Story Museum’s exhibitions unless otherwise stated; and vice versa.

 The Story Museum's digital events are web-based events which can be accessed through desktop or mobile devices using the link provided in the email sent to you prior to the event.
 You are solely responsible for ensuring that you have the necessary desktop or mobile equipment and internet connection for accessing the digital event.